ksreenu1/Personal-Website/content/projects/Basic Statistics on FASTA file.md

 ---
 date: '2020-03-27'
-title: 'Basic Statistics on FASTA file'
+title: 'Basic Statistics on FASTA, FASTQ files and their gzipped variants'
 github: ''
 external: '#'
 tech:
-  - Regex
+  - gzip
-  - Shutil
+  - os
-  - Argparse
+  - argparse
-company: 'Upstatement'
+company: 'Course: Metagenomics'
 showInProjects: true
 ---

-Code reports the number of sequences found and the total number of residues (bases) that make them up the FASTA file.
-The script also runs for compressed FASTA file (gzip) and reports “Invalid file format” if the scripts aren’t in ‘.fa’ or ‘fasta.gz’ format.
+Code reports the number of sequences found and the total number of residues (bases) that make them up the FASTA or FASTQ files along with their gzipped variants.